paulvivier/status/README.md

 # paul vivier
 This is my current work status [URL](https://paulvivier.github.io/status/).
 [See paintings](http://www.vivier.net/paintings)

+### Sept 30, 2025
+Hiked up Read Mountain and trying out Gemini AI for DnD

+### Sept 29, 2025 - still waiting for the storm
+Did some yardwork.
+Yardwork = gardenwork.
+Gardenwork = gym work.
+People that pay for gym memberships should buy a shovel and a rake.
+Skip the leaf blower and get a rake.

 ### Sept 27, 2025 - Storms a brewin'
 Completed underpainting of Miss Ella Sue shrimp boat.
 Mowed grass and edged.
 Working on adding lines to silhouette of Miss Martha.
 Need to give Wolf a bath.
 Should also probably test generator, or at least unpack it.

+Quoted by Karen Armstrong in an interview: ["Lines Written a Few Miles Above Tintern Abbey, on Revisiting The Banks of the Wye During a Tour - July 13, 1798 - Wordsworth "](https://www.gutenberg.org/files/9622/9622-h/9622-h.htm#poem23)

 ### Sept 26, 2025 - Lovely morning for a walk